How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Approach

-Our approach uses two feature types: intra-case features from individual cases and inter-case features from all active cases.
-These are encoded into feature vectors for each \traceprefix, combining both contexts to form input sequences.
+Our approach uses three feature types: intra-case features from individual cases, resource contention features from all active cases and resource availability features extracted from resource calendars.
+These are encoded into feature vectors for each \traceprefix, combining all contexts to form input sequences.

-\paragraph{Feature Encoding:} To represent the input data for the LSTM, we encode both intra-case and inter-case features in a structured and consistent manner.
+\paragraph{Feature Encoding:} To represent the input data for the LSTM, we encode intra-case, resource contention (${R}_{\text{cont}}$) and resource availability (${R}_{\text{avail}}$) features in a structured and consistent manner.
 Intra-case features include attributes specific to each event in a case, such as the activity label, inter-start time, and processing time.
 Activity labels, being categorical, are embedded using trainable embedding layers rather than one-hot encoding.
 These embeddings are learned jointly with the LSTM network during supervised training, allowing the model to capture task-specific semantic relationships between activities and efficiently handle a larger set of categories, following the approach in~\cite{0001DR19}.
 The temporal features, inter-start time and processing time are treated as continuous variables and normalized to the [0,1] range using min-max normalization based on the training data, as illustrated in Table~\ref{ngram}.

-Inter-case features, such as WIP, resource utilization, and demand rate ($\lambda$), capture the broader system context.
-These features are updated at each time step and normalized using min-max scaling for stability.
-Each feature is aligned with its corresponding event to maintain temporal coherence and provide accurate context at every step.
+Resource contention features (i.e. WIP, resource utilization \& demand rate ($\lambda$)) capture the broader system context, while resource availability features (i.e. ${R}_{\text{avail}}$) represent the current availability of resources.
+These features are updated at each time step and normalized using min-max scaling to ensure standardization of data.
+Each feature is aligned with its corresponding event to maintain temporal coherence and provide accurate contextual information at every step.

 \paragraph{Sequence Construction:}